 The penalties laid out for violations of GDPR are significant.
 Under the law, organizations found to be in violation can be fined up to 4% of annual global revenue, or 20 Million Euros, whichever is greater.

-The initial year of GDPR implementation has brought progress and difficulty.
-Companies are still struggling to achieve compliance, but the breach reporting mandate has resulted in increased efforts to improve data security and avoid human error.
+The initial years of GDPR implementation have brought progress and difficulty.
+Companies are still struggling to achieve compliance, but the new mandate has increased efforts to improve data security and avoid human error.
 It has also brought greater public awareness, with European Internet users exercising their rights under the GDPR and demanding more data security and transparency from companies.